Traneptora/grimoire/_posts/2015-01-05-confusion.markdown

 This spell assaults and twists creatures' minds, spawning delusions and provoking uncontrolled action.
 Each creature in a 10-foot radius sphere centered on a point you choose within range must succeed on a Wisdom saving throw when you cast this spell or by affected by it.

-An affected target can't take reactions and must roll a d10 at the start of each of its turns to determine its behaviour for that turn.
+An affected target can't take reactions and must roll a d10 at the start of each of its turns to determine its behavior for that turn.

 **1**: The creature uses up all its movement to move in a random direction.
 To determine the direction, roll a d8 and assign a direction to each die face.
 The creature doesn't take an action this turn.